Three Concordia alumni earn Lutheran educator awards 2018

-Shelley Dartmann was selected to receive Lutheran Education Association’s 2017 Distinguished Lutheran Early Childhood Teacher award.
-Ms. Dartmann is a full time kindergarten teacher at Concordia Academy in Omaha, Nebraska.
+Leslee (Lemke) Johnson, ’76, of Chicago, Illinois, received Lutheran Education Association’s 2018 Distinguished Lutheran Early Childhood Teacher award.
+Ms. Johnson is a full time kindergarten teacher at St. John Lutheran School in Chicago, Illinois.
 She was selected by LEA’s Early Childhood Network leadership team.

-Shelley graduated with a Bachelor of Science in education with an early childhood concentration from Concordia University, Nebraska.
-Upon graduation, she taught preschool, kindergarten and first grade at St. Paul Lutheran School in Kewanee, Illinois.
+Leslee graduated with a Bachelor of Science in education with a minor in early childhood education from Concordia University, Nebraska.
+Upon graduation, she taught preschool, kindergarten and grades first through third for the last forty years at St. John.

 In support of Leslee’s nomination, one parent said, “I, myself, had Mrs. Johnson as a teacher for kindergarten.
 More recently, two of my children have had her as a teacher and my other two will be in her class in the near future.
 I can tell you firsthand how amazing Mrs. Johnson is as a teacher and person.
 She is a teacher who you can tell truly loves what she does.
 Not only does she give out children the best education possible, she also teaches them what it means to be a Christian.
 She shows compassion and shares the love of God so naturally.
 It is remarkable to see how much the children grow and learn, both educationally and spiritually in her class throughout the year.”